-ISDA has provided the MPG with its support and is comfortable with including the Jibar fallback methodology under the 2021 ISDA Definitions, with ZARONIA as the replacement rate, and creating a Jibar fallback protocol, provided there are no deviations required from the standardised ISDA fallback methodology.
+ISDA has indicated its willingness to include the Jibar fallback methodology under the 2021 ISDA Interest Rate Derivative Definitions, with ZARONIA as the replacement rate, and creating a Jibar fallback protocol.
 It is noted that ZARONIA and ZARONIA-OIS Compound have already been added to the 2021 ISDA Interest Rate Derivative Definitions Floating Rate Matrix.
-ISDA has confirmed that fallback protocols for any reference rate will only be added to the 2021 ISDA Definitions and included in an ISDA fallback protocol if the standard ISDA fallback methodology is applied, including the ISDA credit adjustment spread.
 The ISDA fallback protocol will provide for legacy derivative transactions referencing either the 2006 ISDA Definitions or the 2021 ISDA Definitions.